eevirgen/erkDao/README.md

 **a draft for training some Design Patterns**

-Created a simple Object Persistence Framework called erkDAO.
+Created a simple Object Persistence Framework called erkut DAO.
 I hope it can give an idea  to someone to create his/her [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) :) or trying to learn some critical Design Pattern topics.
 It is simple, useful and only a draft.

 Includes only insert, update and delete operations.
 And limited with INT and VARCHAR datatypes of mySql.